 BU Today: What are the health threats of an overloaded backpack?

-Jacobs: More than 79 million students across the United States cram in textbooks, binders, notebook computers, pencils, pens, erasers, craft supplies, lunches, and extra clothes for gym class and make the trek to school.
-Researchers have reported seeing backpacks that weigh more than 40 percent of a child’s weight.
+Jacobs: Millions of students across the United States cram in textbooks, binders, laptops, pencils, pens, erasers, craft supplies, lunches, and extra clothes for gym class before making the trek to school.
+Researchers have reported seeing backpacks that weigh more than 40 percent of a student’s weight.
 Just imagine a child weighing 60 pounds carrying a backpack weighing 24 pounds.
 The good news is that with some easy behavior changes, this health issue can be eliminated.

 What leads to injuries, and what is the best way to prevent them?

 Research suggests that incorrect wear, the weight, the amount of time, the distance walked, inadequate distribution of weight, and poor placement of items in the backpack can be contributing risk factors for discomfort, fatigue, muscle soreness, musculoskeletal pain (especially in the lower back), respiratory problems, and other issues.